*Updated March 2026

 Key components of Distributed Work:

-• Flexible Work Locations: Employees can work remotely, in-office at a company Hub, or a mix of both depending on their location and preference.
+- Flexible Work Locations: Team members work remotely, from a hub, or a mix of both depending on their role, location, and what helps them be most effective.

 Why Distributed Works For Us (And Could Work For You)